SmartThingsCommunity/edge-cli-plugin/README.md

 ```
 USAGE
   $ smartthings edge:drivers:logcat [DRIVERID] [-h] [-p <value>] [-t <value>] [--language <value>] [-a] [--hub-address
-    <value>]
+    <value>] [--connect-timeout <value>]

 ARGUMENTS
   DRIVERID  a specific driver to stream logs from

 FLAGS
   -a, --all                         stream from all installed drivers
   -h, --help                        Show CLI help.
   -p, --profile=<value>             [default: default] configuration profile
   -t, --token=<value>               the auth token to use
+  --connect-timeout=<milliseconds>  [default: 30000] max time allowed when connecting to hub
   --hub-address=<value>             IPv4 address of hub with optionally appended port number
   --language=<value>                ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   stream logs from installed drivers